Madurodam: Fantasitron

 Fantasitron is a 3D selfie photo booth where patrons can have 3D models of themselves created by software from pictures taken in the photo booth.
 A third-party printing company such as Shapeways prints and ships manufactured models to patrons.

-Buildings and structures
+Landmarks

-Although Madurodam is mainly a miniature city, a collection of Dutch landmarks is also found amidst the landscapes.
+Although Madurodam is mainly a miniature city, a collection of Dutch buildings, structures, and notable features is also found amidst the landscapes.

+The model of SS Rotterdam.
+Launched in 1958, she is considered the last Dutch "ship of state".